Maisie’s now delivers. Order online.

 They eventually moved here themselves.
 And like a lot of people who move to Tega Cay, they started to feel something they didn’t want to lose.

 Like most communities, to stay strong, we need a third place — not home, not work — where we can connect to each other, sit down, share a meal, share a moment.
-That’s what makes a thriving, happy community.— Christine Schaefer
+That’s what makes a thriving, happy community.— Christine G.D.
+Schaefer

 The idea of building that place had been forming for years.
 In early 2025, when a bid came open to run the city-owned clubhouse, they put in for it.
 They didn’t win.
 But the process of going through it helped them get clear on what they actually wanted to build.